What is NTRIP? RTCM Corrections for GNSS Rovers

 Frequently asked questions

-In good conditions, rovers typically achieve ~1–2 cm horizontally.
+In good conditions, rovers typically achieve ~1–2 cm horizontally and ~2-3 cm vertically.
 Results depend on antenna quality, sky view, network density, and atmosphere.

 Do I still need radios or my own base?